SS Dzhurma: From April 1935 to September 1945

 In April and May 1935, the Soviet Union purchased ships in the Netherlands for the sea fleet of "Dalstroy".
-Eduard Berzin arrived in Amsterdam to see and check two purchased steamers Brielle and Almelo, which were renamed Dzhurma (Джурма) and Yagoda (Яго́да), the latter renamed Dalstroy (Дальстрой) after Genrikh Yagoda's fall, and to hasten the purchase of the third ship Batoe, which was renamed Kulu (Кулу).
+Eduard Berzin arrived in Amsterdam to see and check two purchased steamers Brielle and Almelo, which were renamed Dzhurma (Джурма) and Yagoda, the latter renamed Dalstroy (Дальстрой) after Genrikh Yagoda's fall, and to hasten the purchase of the third ship Batoe, which was renamed Kulu (Кулу).
 Yagoda was a sister ship of Dzhurma and the first purchased ship.
 Kulu was a different class of ship and was also purchased in 1935.
-The third ship was transferred to the Soviet flag under the name Djurma and registered with a home port of Nogaevo.
+The third ship was transferred to the Soviet flag under the name Djurma and registered with a home port of Nagayevo.
 Djurma or Dzhurma translates as "shining path" in the language of the Evenks from the Kolyma region.

 The ship Yagoda was the first of the three purchased Dutch ships, to arrive in Nagayevo port on September 26, 1935.
-After the visit of Novorossiysk port, Dzhurma and Lulu arrived in Nagayevo port in October 1935.
+After the visit of Novorossiysk port, Dzhurma and Lulu arrived in Nagayevo in October 1935.
 The first Soviet captain of the ship Dzhurma was N.A.
 Finyakin.

 Author Martin Bollinger reports that during the ship's Soviet career there is ample evidence that Dzhurma was used on Gulag routes between 1936 and 1950.
-As a part of the Dalstroy fleet, the ships «Ягода» (later renamed «Дальстрой»), «Кулу», «Джурма» transported prisoners from Vladivostok, endpoint of the Transsiberian railway, across the Sea of Okhotsk to Kolyma via Nagayevo port, which was the port of Magadan city.
+As a part of the Dalstroy fleet, the ships Yagoda, Kulu and Dzhurma transported prisoners from Vladivostok, endpoint of the Transsiberian railway, across the Sea of Okhotsk to Kolyma via Nagayevo port, which was the port of Magadan city.
 Travel time to Magadan was about 6 to 14 days; trips to the Arctic were seasonal as during the winter the sea froze over.
 A steamer would make about ten trips a year.
 Conditions were horrendous, and many people did not survive the trip.